wpcarro/rss-tests/README.md

 # rss tests

-This respository contains a basic python script I wrote to experiment with creating custom RSS readers.
-It is for personal use and is still in a fledgling stage.
+`/develop` branch houses the scripts I am writing to experiment with RSS using python.
+The scripts are for personal use and experimentation.